Image with id "PhdEl" not found, published, or embeddable.

 polychromy, h c.237cm × w 146cm × d 62.5cm More details

-Temple guardians are placed at the entrance to a temple to ward off evil.
-Each of these figures holds a vajra for crushing ignorance.
-Their open and closed mouths represent a and un, the first and final syllables of Siddham (a script used to write Sanskrit): these syllables symbolize all spoken sounds and scripts, thus all knowledge.
-Worshippers who enter the temple precinct through the guardians’ gate symbolically acquire this knowledge.
+These guards stand at the entrance to a temple to ward off evil.
+They are holding a vajra, with which to crush ignorance.
+Their open and shut mouths represent the first and last letters of the Japanese script: A and N: this symbolises the totality of sounds and letters, of knowledge.
+Worshippers who enter the temple through the gate symbolically receive that knowledge.

 On display in Asian pavilion, room 2 Visit via the The best of the Rijksmuseum tour Visit via the Highlights Asian Pavilion tour